HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
         As we mentioned, your goal is to store a proof on-chain about the fact that you signed a contract.
 At this point you have everything to sign it.
-The end of this step, you have the data with our signature atteched to it.
+At the end of this step, you have the data with our signature attached to it.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">